andjthom/resume/README.md

 ## Research Experience

 * **N-body Galaxy Simulation Using Barnes-Hut Algorithm (Thompson, Knabel, Waters 2020)**
-  * Conducted Fall 2020, advised by
+  * Conducted Fall 2020, advised by Dr. Shudun Liu.
   * We model the overdensities in the intergalactic medium in order to simulate the formation of a galactic structure using in a gravitational N-body simulation using the Barnes-Hut Algorithm.
   * Relevant [code](https://github.com/andjthom/barnes-hut-sim) and [paper](make link) associated with this project.